3D Printing in PETG

-One of the properties of this plastic derivative is its temperature resistance , it supports a little more than PLA, but less than ABS.
-It begins to soften at 80ºC, while PLA does it at 70ºC and ABS at 105ºC.
+PETG is a widely used and appreciated 3D printing material.
+Compared to PLA and ABS, it stands out for its temperature resistance, being stronger than PLA but less than ABS.
+It begins to soften at 80ºC, while PLA softens at 70ºC and ABS at 105ºC.

 Black